 Table of Contents

 As already touched on, financial stability is critical to new startups.
 The ecosystem is, by nature, fast-paced.
-Businesses need a sustainable financial model, so soliciting freelancers is an economical, agile way of accessing the best talent.
+Businesses need a sustainable financial model, so soliciting freelancers is an economical, agile way of accessing the best talent to bootstrap a startup.
 Contractors or consultants simultaneously save time and money, delivering on briefs within set timescales and budgets.

 Equally, opting for a freelancer over a full-time hire mitigates a certain amount of risk.
 At the end of the day, taking someone on as a permanent employee is a gamble.
 It’s difficult to fully assess someone’s capabilities in just one or two interviews.
 This gives companies the comfort of something akin to a “try-before-you-buy” scheme; if you don’t gel, you have no future obligation.